johanhedin/nanoca/doc/smartcard.md

 ====
 The first step is to initialize the smart card and prepare it for key generation and certificate provisioning.
-When it comes to smart cards, it is common to talk about two "roles", "User" and "Security Officer" (or SO for short).
-The User is the one using the smart card and the SO is the one verifying parts of the provisioning process.
+When it comes to smart cards, it is common to talk about two roles, "User" and "Security Officer" (or SO for short).
+The User is the one using the smart card and the Security Officer is the one handling certain parts of the provisioning process.

-The User and SO has different PIN and PUK codes.
+The User and the Security Officer have their own PIN and PUK codes.

-So, to start with, come up with one User PIN and corresponding unlock code, PUK and one SO PIN and corresponding PUK.
+So, to start with, come up with one PIN and corresponding unlock code, PUK, for the User.
 Write them down somewhere safe or be confident that you remember them.

+Then do the same for the Security Officer, one PIN and one PUK.

-If you loose the SO PIN, you will not be able to wipe the card and start over or provision new PINs (basically bricking the the card).
+If you loose the Security Officer PIN, you will not be able to wipe the card and start over or provision new PINs (basically bricking the the card).

 Insert the card into the card reader and make sure that only one card is active on your computer.
 Run the following:

     $ pkcs15-init --create-pkcs15 --pin 1234 --puk 1234

-Even though no User PIN and PUK are created at this stage, they need to be given as arguments.
+Even though no PIN and PUK are created at this stage, they need to be given as arguments.
 If not, `pkcs15-init` will ask for PIN indefinitely.
-The values given here are not used and can be whatever.
+The values given are not used and can be whatever.

-You will be asked to enter the SO PIN and SO PUK that should be used for the card.
-Enter the values that you came up with previously (note that the wording for the SO PUK prompt is a bit misleading and talk about "User", but it is the SO PUK that is requested).
+You will be asked to enter the Security Officer PIN and SO PUK that should be used for the card.
+Enter the values that you came up with previously (note that the wording for the Security Officer PUK prompt is a bit misleading and talk about "User", but it is the Security Officer PUK that is requested).

-The next step is to create the User PIN (and PUK).
+The next step is to create the User PIN and PUK.
 For smart cards, the PIN is considered it's own "object".
-You create a "PIN" and then references that PIN when creating key and/or certificate objects.
+You create a PIN and then references that PIN when creating key and/or certificate objects.
 A PIN object is referenced by a so called "auth id" and we will create auth id 1 here:

     $ pkcs15-init --store-pin --auth-id 1

-Enter the values that you came up with previously.
-Note that the SO PIN is required as the last step to complete the operation.
+Enter the values for User PIN and PUK that you came up with previously.
+Note that the Security Officer PIN is requested as the last step to complete the operation.

-The card is not yet fully "locked" and the PINs are not enforced.
-Finalize the process with the command below:
+The card is not yet fully locked and the PINs are not enforced.
+Finalize the process with the following command:

     $ pkcs15-init --finalize

 The card is now ready to be used.
-The available "PIN objects" can be listed with `pkcs15-tool`:
+The available "PIN objects" can be listed with the `pkcs15-tool`:

     $ pkcs15-tool --list-pins